 Your Enfield account is used to simplify your access to our services.
-By storing your personal data in the account we are able to automatically fill in basic data about you and your circumstances so you don’t have to do it more than once.
+By storing your personal data in the account we are able to automatically fill in basic data about you and your circumstances so you do not have to do it more than once.
 By linking your accounts from our internal systems to your Enfield account we can show you information from these systems and make it easier for you to manage your relationship with us.

 Your Enfield account initially stores a small amount of information about you that you supply when you register for the account.
 This information is used to fill in forms on the web for you, and to allow us to link our internal systems to your Enfield account.
 Once internal systems are linked, you can access data from these systems online, and request a wider range of services online.
-The Enfield account doesn’t store this information - only the link is stored with the account - but retrieves it on request.
+The Enfield account does not store this information - only the link is stored with the account - but retrieves it on request.

 Whenever you log on to the website and use online services the interactions are logged.
 We keep these logs for one year for security purposes.

-When you make a request to us (for example, ask for a service) this is recorded with your Enfield account and will be visible to you for up to five years.
-If you did not use an Enfield account (a guest logon) this is again kept for five years but is not associated with any account.
+When you make a request to us (for example, ask for a service) this is recorded with your Enfield account and will be visible to you for up to 5 years.
+If you did not use an Enfield account (a guest logon) this is again kept for 5 years but is not associated with any account.
 Transactions on a guest logon do not appear on Enfield accounts.